-The Funding Board meets near the end of each semester.
-In the middle of each semester, the Treasury team will email your Club with a list of deadlines and dates for the Funding process.
-The list of deadlines might include things like budget submission date, notification of Club leadership change deadline, All Clubs Meeting date, etc. If you pay attention to your email inbox and meet all the deadlines, you'll have nothing to worry about.
-We do our best to give plenty of notice to all Clubs.
+The Funding Board meets near the middle of each semester, and the Treasury will make sure to release relevant deadlines to clubs by the date of the All-Clubs Meeting.
+The list of deadlines might include things like the budget submission date, audit submission date, last day for cash disbursements, etc. If you pay attention to your email inbox and meet all the deadlines, you'll have nothing to worry about.
+We do our best to give plenty of notice to all clubs.

-Note: We can only give you plenty of notice if we have your current Club President's email address, so don't forget to submit the "Change of Club President" form if your Club's leadership changed.
+Note: We can only give you plenty of notice if we have your current club president's email address, so don't forget to submit the "Change of Club President Form" if your club's leadership changed.